NamanChhibbar/Toxicity-Analysis/README.md

 ## Overview

-This project focuses on analysing the toxicity and severity of toxic coments.
+This project focuses on analysing the toxicity and severity of toxic comments.

 ## Setup for model training